Limits of Cubic Differentials and Buildings: Epilogue: Triangle groups

 \subsection{The Hitchin component for triangle groups.}

-Consider the oriented $(p,q,r)$ triangle group $\Gamma_{p,q,r}$.
-It is hyperbolic if $p^{-1}+q^{-1}+r^{-1}<1$.
+Let $p,q,r$ be integers greater than or equal to $2$, such that $p^{-1}+q^{-1}+r^{-1}<1$, and consider the tessellation of the hyperbolic plane by triangles of angles $\pi/p$, $\pi/q$, $\pi/r$.
+Let $\Gamma_{p,q,r}$, \enquote{the oriented $(p,q,r)$-triangle group}, be the group of orientation-preserving isometries of the tiling.
 Denote the quotient of $\h^2$ by $\Gamma$ by $\Sigma^{p,q,r}$.
 Choi-Goldman have shown that the space of convex real projective structures has real dimension 2 for $3\le p,q<\infty$ and $4\le r < \infty$ \cite{Choi_Goldman}.
 We call these triangle groups \emph{projectively deformable}.
 The general case of the dimension of the $\SL(n,\R)$ Hitchin component for triangle groups was settled by Long-Thistlethwaite \cite{Long_Thistlethwaite_triangle}.
 Recently, more closely to our point of view, Alessandrini-Lee-Schaffhauser \cite{ALS22} use Higgs bundles to study Hitchin components for orbifolds.
 In particular, for each projectively deformable $(p,q,r)$ group, the space of cubic differentials has complex dimension one, and we can extend our techniques to give a compactification of the Hitchin component in these cases. \\

 We briefly address cubic differentials for oriented triangle groups.

 \begin{lemma} Let $p,q,r$ be integers at least 2.
 The complex dimension of the space of cubic differentials on $\Sigma^{p,q,r}$ is 1 if and only if $p,q,r \ge3$ and is 0 if any of $p,q,r$ is 2. \end{lemma} \begin{proof} Consider a local coordinate $z$ with $z=0$ mapping to an orbifold point of order $p$.
 Then $w=z^p$ is a holomorphic coordinate on the orbifold.
 The condition for a holomorphic cubic differential near $z=0$ to descend locally to the orbifold is that it can be written as a holomorphic cubic differential in $w$ away from $w=0$.
 Thus $z^n\,dz^3$ descends if and only if $n\ge0$ and $n+3$ is a multiple of $p$.